lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 Mission to the Assemblies of God warned against the practice.
-Of these groups, the first to offer a straightforward rejection appears to have been the Pentecostal Holiness Church, which condemned snake handling in 1917.ci Anthropologist Steven M. Kane has argued that the Pentecostal Holiness Church told its members to "Beware the Church of God" because serpent handling was attracting converts to the Church of God and interrupting Pentecostal Holiness Church meetings.cii
+Of these groups, the first to offer a straightforward rejection appears to have been the Pentecostal Holiness Church, which condemned snake handling in 1917. [^101] Anthropologist Steven M. Kane has argued that the Pentecostal Holiness Church told its members to "Beware the Church of God" because serpent handling was attracting converts to the Church of God and interrupting Pentecostal Holiness Church meetings. [^102]

 Unlike the Pentecostal Holiness Church, the Pentecostal Mission warned against handling but, because of connections to the Church of God,